sigmer/portaldocs/portal-sdk/generated/top-ap-cli.md

 --- | --- | ---
 --nugetRestoreFiles | | optional.
 The *.sln, *.csproj or packages.config files to perform a NuGet restore upon.
 If more then one supplied separate using ';'.
 When supplied the command will not scan directories for files to restore.
 --npmInstallPackageJsonFiles | | optional.
 The package.json files to perform a npm install upon.
 If more then one supplied separate using ';'.
 When supplied the command will not scan directories directories for package.json files to restore.
+--restoreInParallel | | optional.
+Run npm install and NuGet restore in parallel.
 --help | | Emits help and usage for the command

 <a name="cli-overview-command-reference-ap-restore-example-usage-4"></a>